jerryliuyuan/airflow/docs/docker-stack/entrypoint.rst

 want to run - and you might want to provide your own entrypoint which does any custom operations.
 Such *custom* entrypoint should be run after the main entrypoint.
 You can even execute the usual components of airflow - scheduler, webserver, worker, triggerer in such script.
-The entrypoint can be addedd to the image by extending it:
+The entrypoint can be added to the image by extending it:

 .. code-block:: Dockerfile